Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Data-provenance AI

 The main lessons acquired from the survey on the Data-provenance AI domain are highlighted as the following. \begin{itemize} \item Recent studies also raise the discussion on the AI adoption for data-driven applications during the data generation process.
-They mainly concentrate on four specific domains, namely AI data compression, data clustering, data privacy, data security.
+They mainly concentrate on four specific domains, namely AI data compression, data clustering, data privacy, and data security.
 As an example, AI has been applied for supporting sensor data aggregation and fusion, by classifying useful information from the collected data samples \cite{279}.
 Also, the classification of AI helps monitor the data aggregation process, aiming to analyze the characteristics of all data and detect data attacks \cite{281}. \item At the network edge, usage privacy and data security protection are the most important services that should be provided.
 From the perspective of data generation process, the applications of AI in data privacy are reflected in two key domains, including data sensing privacy and user location privacy.
 Currently, AI-based data classification algorithms can be implemented on each local device.
-This solution not only distributes learning workload over the network of devices, but also keeps data private due to no need to transfer data on the network \cite{292}.
+This solution not only distributes learning workload over the network of devices, but also keeps data private due to no need to transfer data on the network.
 Interestingly, recent studies in \cite{295}, \cite{296} show that ML can help learn the user privacy preference and classify location contexts in the social ecosystem. \item In addition to privacy protection, AI also has the great potential for enhancing security for wireless networks.
 In the literature, AI mainly provide some important security services, including user authentication and access control.
 In practical wireless networks, the authentication between two users on the physical network layer based on traditional approaches is challenging due to the time variance of channels and mobility of users.
-AI may be an ideal option to recognize legitimate users from attackers by training the channel data and perform classification.
-Meanwhile, DRL has proved extremely useful in building access control mechanisms \cite{308}, \cite{310} that can learn from the user behaviours and estimate the access events for appropriate security actions.
+AI may be an ideal option to recognize legitimate users from attackers by training the channel data and perform classification. \item In general, in the Data-provenance AI domain, some ML algorithms such as SVM \cite{284} and random forest \cite{300} achieve superior performances in terms of high learning accuracy, low computational latency, and low training time.
+However, in complex network scenarios with huge datasets, advanced ML techniques can achieve better performances in learning data and extracting data features, which thus improves the learning efficiency, such as CNNs in user authentication \cite{305} and RNNs in intrusion detection \cite{504}. \end{itemize} In summary, we shows the classification of the Data-provenance AI domains in Fig.~\ref{Fig:05TaxonomyData-provenance} and summarize the AI techniques used along with their pros and cons in the taxonomy Table~\ref{Table:Data-provenance_AI}.